 Red Comet offers core, AP (Advanced Placement) and elective courses.
 For a full ALE listing, please see our online ALE Course Catalog.

-Students may enroll in Red Comet courses for original credit, credit retrieval or to better their grades.
+Students may enroll in Red Comet courses for original credit, or credit retrieval from a failed course.
 However, please keep in mind that Red Comet does not offer a separate version of courses for credit recovery.
 Students needing credit recovery will have to enroll in the original credit version of the course and successfully complete the course to receive a transcript.
 For a full ALE listing, please see our online ALE Course Catalog.

 Red Comet courses are written at the identified grade span reading level.
 Our program allows special needs students to work at their own pace and complete the course work.
 Red Comet teachers will make the necessary accommodations (those that are possible in an online environment) to assist students with special needs to successfully complete the coursework.
 These accommodations include extending timelines to complete the coursework, and providing tests on paper format (tests must be administered by a proctor).
 Some Red Comet courses have podcast audio files.
 For these select courses, students can access the Podcast file on site or download to listen to offline.
 In the past, students with special needs (autism, ADD, ADHD, visually-impaired, hearing-challenged, impairments due to substance abuse, etc.) have successfully completed their coursework on the Red Comet platform and met the ALE requirements to receive Satisfactory Monthly Progress reporting.